barryclark/jekyll-now/_posts/2019-8-1-semi_cond.md

 ---
 layout: post
-title: Mask Defect Classification of Scanning Electron Microscope Images
+title: Mask Defect Classification of Scanning Electron Microscope (SEM) Images and Generation of SEM images using GANs
 ---
 In semiconductor manufacturing, one of the major task is printing patterns on Wafer (silicon).
 To print patterns on wafer, we create its corresponding counterpart